 Explore Fernandina Beach

 Fernandina Beach is the town on Amelia Island.
-It’s a unique place to celebrate that you have arrived in Florida from Washington DC.
+It’s a unique place to celebrate that you have arrived in Florida.

 Overlooking Amelia River, Fernandina Historic District holds more than 50 blocks from the late 1800s and early 1900s.
 The striking collection of Victorian-era structures is on the National Register of Historic Places.